Will Ogdon

 Will Ogdon (April 19, 1921 – October 6, 2013) was an American composer.
+He long taught at the University of California, San Diego, from 1966 to 1991.

+Life and career

+Will Ogdon was born on April 19, 1921, originally from Redlands, California.
+He studied composition with Ernst Krenek, Roger Sessions, and René Leibowitz, and acquired a doctorate in music theory from Indiana University.

 He taught at the University of California, San Diego beginning in 1966, and retiring in 1991.)
 His students included composer Louise Spizizen.

-He was originally from Redlands, California.
-He studied composition with Ernst Krenek, Roger Sessions, and René Leibowitz, and acquired a doctorate in music theory from Indiana University.
+He lived in Del Mar, California.

 He has collaborated with the singer Carol Plantamura.

-He lived in Del Mar, California.